slatedocs/slate/source/includes/_locations.md

 }
 ```

-Search for locaions matching a specified search string.
+Search for locations matching a specified search string.
 The search uses a number of fields including location name, contact firstname, lastname and email address.

 ### HTTP Request